Winter survival tips to help you get through February

 While it may feel dark and gloomy, there is a bright side.
 Here in Kitchener, Ontario, we’re already enjoying almost a full hour more of daylight than on the winter solstice.

 On December 21, we had only 8 hours and 57 minutes of daylight.
-Today, we’ll enjoy 9 hours and 52 minutes.
-We’ll continue to add around two more minutes of daylight every day in February.
-By the end of the month, we’ll have 11 hours and 9 minutes of daylight to enjoy.
+On January 31, we’ll have 9 hours and 53 minutes to enjoy.
+And by the end of February, daylight will increase to 11 hours and 9 minutes.

 Get outdoors